deep-scan/ai_inspector_guide/docs/index.md

 ## **Disclaimer**
 This disclaimer is in regards to the application of Deep-scan&reg;, its hardware and any other utilitiy accessories and utility compoenents. <br/>
-OREMI AI will not be liable, directly and/or indirectly, for any mishap or any unintended incidents resulting from the use or abuse of the Deep-scan&reg; system.
-Warranty from OREMI AI's hardware does not cover incidental or cosmetic damages.<br/>
+OREMI AI Pte Ltd (hereon referred to as Oremi) will not be liable, directly and/or indirectly, for any mishap or any unintended incidents resulting from the use or abuse of the Deep-scan&reg; system.
+Warranty from Oremi's hardware does not cover incidental or cosmetic damages.<br/>

 <br/><br/><br/>

 #### Notice of Rights
 All rights reserved.
 No part of this document may be reproduced or transmitted in any form by any means, photographic, electronic,